I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

 Adjusting the image size is the same as changing the size with photos.
 (Image > Image Size)

-Using Effects and Adjusting Colors to Your GIF
+How to Use Effects and Adjust Colors to Your GIF

-In order to effect all of the frames at once, you need to use an adjustment layer.
-This will allow you to change the color, level, brightness or other attribute of all your frames with one easy setting.
+To affect all of the frames at once, you need to use an adjustment layer.
+This will allow you to change your frames' color, level, brightness, or other attributes with one easy setting.

 - Go to Layer > New Adjustment Layer and select the attribute you'd like to change.

 - In your layers window, make sure that your new adjustment layer is at the top.
-Anything that it below the adjustment layer will be effected.
+Anything that is below the adjustment layer will be affected.
 You can use this to selectively edit a certain range of frames.